sayeemabdullah/Redux-React-Cribsheet/README.md

 ```

 So here we will subtract the `action.payload` in the place of 1.
-Now we can see that our application works fine and we have successfully implemented our scenario 2.
+Now we can see that our application works fine and we have successfully implemented our **scenario 2**.
 ___